CRJenner/Backend-games-project/README.md

 # The link to the hosted API

-Here is the link to the API hosted on heroku: https://chloes-project-nc-games.herokuapp.com/api
+Here is the link to the API hosted on Cyclic: https://chloe-jenner-nc-games-be.cyclic.app/api

 # Instructions on setup and dependencies